mevansam/terraform/website/source/docs/providers/cf/r/app.html.markdown

   - `service` - (Required, String) The service instance GUID.
   - `params` - (Optional, Map) A list of key/value parameters used by the service broker to create the binding.

-### Blue-Green Deployment Strategy
+### Routing and Blue-Green Deployment Strategy

-* `blue_green` - (Optional) Defines a blue-green app deployment strategy.
+* `route` - (Optional) Configures how the application or service will be accessed.
+This can be also used to define a blue-green app deployment strategy.
 When doing a blue-green deployment the actual name of the application will be timestamped to differentiate between the current live application and the more recent staged application.

+  - `default_route` - (Optional, String) The GUID of the default route where the application will be available once deployed.
-  - `stage_route` - (Required, String) The GUID of the route where the staged application will be available.
+  - `stage_route` - (Optional, String) The GUID of the route where the staged application will be available.
-  - `live_route` - (Required, String) The GUID of the route where the live application will be available.
+  - `live_route` - (Optional, String) The GUID of the route where the live application will be available.
   - `validation_script` - (Optional, String) The validation script to execute against the stage application before mapping the live route to the staged application.

 ### Environment Variables